-Tremendous growth in recent years has turned the South Texas Medical Center (STMC) into a major hub of healthcare, education and research entities – plus services and support facilities for people who live and work in the area.
+Tremendous growth in recent years has turned the Medical Center into a major hub of healthcare, education and research entities – plus services and support facilities for people who live and work in the area.
 With a 900-acre campus, including 280 undeveloped acres and several existing areas slated for reconfiguration, there’s no question that it will grow further.
 The question is, how will it grow?
-Our answer was to update the original master plan (organized in 2000 to improve streets and signage) with a revised master plan that repositions and repurposes “open space” to elevate the South Texas Medical Center for both our visitors and the thousands of employees working within the Medical Center.
+Our answer was to update the original master plan (organized in 2000 to improve streets and signage) with a revised master plan that repositions and repurposes “open space” to elevate the Medical Center for both our visitors and the thousands of employees working within the Medical Center.
 There are six main areas of focus in this master plan:

 - Enhance the existing brand through integrated signage/wayfinding systems – Increasing font and signage size, improving font color, providing pedestrian-scale signs and integrating gateways to strengthen identity and to communicate to visitors that they are entering the campus will make an already recognizable brand more effective and the campus more welcoming and easier to navigate.

 - Focus on the “core” for pedestrian connectivity and activity – Concentrating revitalization efforts at hubs of activity, including undeveloped north-side parcels, within the campus core that are within a five to 10 minute walk and accessible through a series of trails and on-street pedestrian improvements will create destinations and reshape the urban spatial form to be pedestrian focused.